 Three years of international research in Europe and the BICS countries (Brazil, India, China and South Africa) has resulted in a new book, ‘Challenges of European External Energy Governance with Emerging Powers’.

-The chapter ‘South Africa-EU energy governance: tales of path dependency, regional power, and decarbonisation’ was authored by SAIIA Senior Researcher, Dr Agathe Maupin.
+The chapter ‘South Africa-EU energy governance: tales of path dependency, regional power, and decarbonisation’ was authored by former SAIIA Senior Researcher, Dr Agathe Maupin.

 About the book

 In a multipolar world with growing demand for energy, not least by Emerging Powers such as the BICS, questions of EU external energy governance would at first hand appear to be a high-priority.